 Best For: People who are prepared to fully customize their survival vest.

 Adjustable: Yes | Material: 600 denier ballistic polyester | Molle: Yes

 Torso Size: 38 to 50 inches | Lengh: 22 inches | Weight: 3.15lbs

 At first glance, the Barksa survival vest looks like the perfect tactical vest.
-It has a lot of pockets including mag pouches and hidden interior pockets.
-The pockets are positioned in a way which distributes the weight very well.
+It has a lot of pockets, including mag pouches and hidden interior pockets.
+The pockets are positioned in a way that distributes the weight very well.